orend/register/register.md

 Service Objects + No Rails Dependencies = Fastest Possible Tests
 =============================================================

-**TL;DR:** Extract service objects and completely remove rails dependencies in tests to achieve the fastest possible test, but more importantly - a better design.
-Skip to [The Before and After](#[The Before and After]) section to see the discussed refactoring.
+**TL;DR:** Extract service objects and completely remove rails dependencies in tests to achieve the fastest possible tests, but more importantly - a better design.
+Skip to [The Before and After](#[the-before-and-after]) section if you only want to see the refactoring.

 Starting With A Fat Controller
 --------------